 Distant Drums Scholarships for Part-Time Indigenous Students

-This scholarship is awarded to Native American students who are enrolled in part-time study at Syracuse University’s College of Professional Studies (previously University College).
+This scholarship is awarded to members of federally or state-recognized Native American tribes, or their relatives, with preference for members or descendants of members of the Iroquois Nation who are enrolled in part-time study at Syracuse University’s College of Professional Studies (previously University College).
 Scholarship amounts vary annually, depending on the income generated by the endowment and the number of students who are eligible.

 Who qualifies?

-- Native American adults (preferably of the Iroquois Nation) who are enrolled as part-time students at the College of Professional Studies.
+• Members of federally or state-recognized Native American tribes, or their relatives, with preference for members or descendants of members of the Iroquois Nation who are enrolled as part-time students at the College of Professional Studies.

 The School of Education Indigenous Teacher Preparation Fund provides scholarships for Native American undergraduates preparing to become inclusive education teachers.
 This scholarship recognizes the critical need for Indigenous teachers in schools serving predominantly Indigenous communities—especially for those trained in inclusive education at the elementary level—and that young Indigenous students seeing themselves represented in their teachers is a crucial element for academic success.